josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 I pulled my example from [this guide](https://www.davidwparker.com/posts/how-to-make-an-rss-feed-in-sveltekit) and [this one](https://scottspence.com/posts/make-an-rss-feed-with-sveltekit), for reference.
 And if you want to make sure you've done it correctly, here's an [online XML validator](https://codebeautify.org/xmlviewer).

+Lastly, you may want to add `rel="external"` to your RSS link, wherever you decide to put it.
+(That lets SvelteKit know it shouldn't try to handle the routing; more on that in a bit in the "add anchor options" section.)

 ### Add heading links with rehype